gigya/wordpress/readme.txt

 Can I configure the design of the Gigya component?

 Yes, the design is fully configurable.
-Please login to your Gigya account (on www.gigya.com) to use our online component designer.
-When you are done designing, you can easily copy the configuration code to your Gigya admin settings page.
-You can read more about configuring the Gigya component design in our online documentation <a href="http://developers.gigya.com/050_Partners/050_CMS_Modules/030_Wordpress_Plugin" title="Installation and Configuration guide">here</a>
+You can read more about configuring the Gigya component design in our online documentation <a href="http://developers.gigya.com/015_Partners/030_CMS_and_Ecommerce_Platforms/030_Wordpress_Plugin" title="Installation and Configuration guide">here</a>

 How can I get support for the Gigya Plugin?